TobiasLaross/tmux-compile/README.md

 ### Command History

+By default, `tmux-compile` stores all compile commands in a single history file:
-Each tmux session maintains its own compile history file inside the directory defined by `@compile-mode-history-dir`.
+You can enable session-aware mode, then each tmux session maintains its own compile history file inside the configured directory.

 ### Error Navigation